df-hackdays/the-aimers/README.md

 ## Our Solution

-Introducing "The Micro Pager".
+Introducing "The CL-Sig" - The Canada Learns Signaler.

 Asking for help should be simple.
 No Apps, No Logins, No Complex Questions.
 Signal to the instructor instantly to slow down or speed up please.
 Page a mentor with the click of an ACTUAL button.

 We will leverage IoT technology to deliver a solution suitable for all age levels.